 The Main Complication: Supplies in the Desert

 Desert logistics are the foremost source of headache and expense.
 In the Negev, as mentioned above, opportunities for resupply are so scarce as to dictate your hiking schedule.
-You'll need to plan your itinerary in advance, and stash water at certain places along the way, then make sure that you end each day's hiking at a place where there is water.
+Unless you are up to hiking >45km days, or carrying upwards of 10 liters of water (neither of which I recommend, based on some experience), you'll need to plan your itinerary in advance, stash water at certain places along the way, and then make sure that you end each day's hiking at a place where there is water.
 The Israel Trail Wiki has a good (though fairly daunting for the foreigner) list of people who can be paid to stash water for you, or even bring water out to you once you arrive at a night camp.
 Here is a page with links to several accounts of people caching water and their experiences.

 Be aware that both of your options - caching or ordering deliveries - are expensive, especially the latter, unless you have a fairly large group of hikers.
 I was able to find a group online by emailing around to various folks and seeing if they could hook me up with someone, so my group of 8 ended up splitting the cost for caches between Gev Holit and Arad.
 I think it was 8 or 9 caches, and the jeep service we hired cost a reasonable 250 NIS apiece, if I remember correctly.